opentripplanner/OpenTripPlanner/docs/OTP2-MigrationGuide.md

  - `parentStopLinking`
  - `stationTransfers`

- OTP2 keep the stops and stations relationship(called "parentStation") in the transit model.
-OTP import the relation from the GTFS and/or NeTEx input.
-There is no way to automatically generate this relation based on geographically `proximity` in OTP2.
+ OTP2 keeps the stops and stations relationship(called "parentStation") in the transit model.
+OTP imports the relation from the GTFS and/or NeTEx input.
+There is no way to automatically generate this relation based on geographic proximity in OTP2.
 This enables OTP to search from any stop part of a station _without_ walking/waiting when the request from/to input field is a station id.

  Transfers in OTP2 are generated based on the stop location and the OSM data or GTFS Pathways.
 In future versions of OTP2 we also want to support generating simple transfers based on